torstenzuther/csprojscan/README.md

 # Usage

-`CsprojScan.Console.exe <search-paths> <export-file> [<search-pattern>]`
+`CsprojScan.Console.exe <search-paths> [<search-pattern>]`

 **<search-paths>** is the start search path.
 Multiple paths can be separated by ; (no whitespaces allowed)

-**<export-file>** is the file name to export to (will be overwritten)

 optional **<search-pattern>** (defaults to *.csproj)}

-CsprojScan then scans all given search paths by using the given search pattern and exports the results to the given export file in CSV format.
+CsprojScan then scans all given search paths by using the given search pattern and exports the results to a file in CSV format.
 It also generates a html file using the pivottable.js library from https://pivottable.js.org/ and opens it.
 The pivot table html is configured to load the generated CSV file.
-The name of the pivot html is auto generated and follows the pattern **<CSV-filename>_<Ticks>.html**
+The name of the pivot table HTML file is auto generated and follows the pattern **<pivotgrid>_<Ticks>.html** The name of the CSV file is auto generated and follows the pattern **<export>_<Ticks>.csv** The exported files are created in the application directory.

 ![Pivot table](csprojscan.png)